CorentinChanet/Radix_Project/README.md

 ## Description

-We developed a program for Radix.
-The purpose of this project it's to use AI to help the recruitment.
-The AI will make the process more faster and easier.
+We developed a Minimum Viable Product (MVP) at the request of Radix.
+The purpose of this project is to use NLP technologies to process Curriculum Vitae.
-Examples: You need a specific employees working as engineer.
-The AI will passe every Resume he has.. and will show a Resume who looks the most as the one you need.

-Also we use the Dataset from Kaagle.
-Here you can Download the PDF and DOCX files : https://github.com/arefinnomi/curriculum_vitae_data

-Below you find the whole explanation, from the installation up to a glance behind the scenes.
+In doing so, the end goal is to automate parts of the matching process between job seekers and job offers, and make it faster and easier.

+This application has 2 main features :
+* **Information extraction**.
+The user must be able to extract relevant information for each resume from the data set.
+Some information are more difficult to extract than other, or more complex to format (such as the institution-year for the curriculum); therefore this feature could be further optimize <br></br>

+* **Finding similar profiles**.
+The goal is to be able to compare section-by-section a given CV against a whole dataset, and display the
+  10 most similar profiles, whether in terms of working experience, skills or education.<br></br>

+This MVP was developped with a selection of CV (.pdf) taken from : https://github.com/arefinnomi/curriculum_vitae_data

+Below are additional informations regarding the installation and the use of this MVP

 ## Installation
 1. Clone the repository: